 Within this regulatory framework, the SNB is assigned explicit responsibilities in two important areas: The regulatory framework stipulates that banks that are systemically important for Switzerland are subject to special capital, liquidity and organisational requirements (cf. Chapter 5 Banking Act).
 The SNB is responsible for the determination of systemically important banks and their systemically important functions (cf. Chapter 5 art.
 8 Banking Act;Decrees issued by the Swiss National Bank concerning systemic importance).

 Furthermore, the regulatory framework stipulates that capital requirements may be raised Publications relating to the CCB).- - deactivation and level of this countercyclical capital buffer will be (

 The Swiss Financial Market Supervisory Authority (FINMAwww.finma.ch) grants banking licences and is responsible for supervising banks.

 Data and analysis

-The financial intermediaries that are subject to the Federal Act on Banks and Saving Banks (Banking Ordinance) (Germanwww.admin.ch; Frenchwww.admin.ch) are obliged to report data on their balance sheet, income statement, capital and liquidity to the SNB.
-The SNB publishes the data in aggregated form – i.e. for the bank categories – in its statistical yearbook Banks in Switzerland and in the Monthly Bulletin of Banking Statistics.
-The analysis of the state and stability of Switzerland’s banking sector is contained in the SNB’s annual Financial Stability Report.
+The financial intermediaries that are subject to the Federal Act on Banks and Saving Banks (Banking Ordinance) (www.admin.ch, in German and French) are obliged to report data on their balance sheet, income statement, capital and liquidity to the SNB.
+The SNB publishes the data in aggregated form - i.e. for the bank categories - in its statistical yearbook Banks in Switzerland and in the Publication set Monthly banking statistics (data.snb.ch).
+The analysis of the state and stability of Switzerland's banking sector is contained in the SNB's annual Financial Stability Report.